AI consulting

 01

-Practical AI work should start with the business process, not the tool.
-A readiness review can identify where information lives, who uses it, what is repetitive, and what needs approval before automation is considered.
+Practical AI work starts with the business process, not the tool.
+A readiness review identifies where information lives, who uses it, what is repetitive, and what needs approval before automation is considered.

 • Process inventory